Wealth tax: In practice

 According to an OECD study on wealth taxes, it is "difficult to firmly argue that wealth taxes would have negative effects on entrepreneurship.
 The magnitude of the effects of wealth taxes on entrepreneurship is also unclear".

 A 2022 study found that wealth taxes are most likely to be implemented in the aftermath of major economic recessions.

-Current examples
+In November 2024, G20 leaders agreed to "engage cooperatively to ensure that ultra-high-net-worth individuals are effectively taxed."

+Example countries

+Argentina

+The official term used to denote the wealth tax in Argentina is "Impuesto sobre los Bienes Personales".

+On 31 December 2021, Argentina's tax authorities published General Resolution 912/2021, which introduces new modifications to the country's wealth tax.